Ray Use Cases

 How do I do many model training on Ray?#

-If you have a large amount of data, use Ray Data (Tutorial).
+If you have a large preprocessing pipeline, you can use the Ray Data library to train multiple models (Tutorial).

-Ray’s official serving solution is Ray Serve.
-Ray Serve is particularly well suited for model composition, enabling you to build a complex inference service consisting of multiple ML models and business logic all in Python code.
+Ray Serve is well suited for model composition, enabling you to build a complex inference service consisting of multiple ML models and business logic all in Python code.

 RLlib is an open-source library for reinforcement learning (RL), offering support for production-level, highly distributed RL workloads while maintaining unified and simple APIs for a large variety of industry applications.
 RLlib is used by industry leaders in many different verticals, such as climate control, industrial control, manufacturing and logistics, finance, gaming, automobile, robotics, boat design, and many others.